Asia, Culture

 Spring, Summer, Fall, Winter… and Spring (2003)

-I believe this is the first South Korean film I’ve ever watched.
-Directed by Kim Ki-duk, this beautiful film is divided into four segments, followed by a much shorter one at the end.
-Each of the four main segments is about 20 minutes long and takes place during a different season of the year, but many years apart.
-Taking place on a small floating monastery in the middle of an idyllic lake, the story unfolds over the protagonist’s, a Buddhist monk’s, life, from his childhood to old age.
+I believe this is the first South Korean film I have ever watched.
+Directed by Kim Ki-duk, this beautiful film is divided into four main segments, followed by a much shorter one at the end.
+Each of the four segments lasts about 20 minutes and is set during a different season, though separated by many years.
+Set on a small floating monastery in the middle of an idyllic lake, the story follows the life of the protagonist, a Buddhist monk, from his childhood to old age.

 Oldboy (2003)